 Recently the femtosecond laser has been introduced to perform some of the incisions for cataract surgery.
 This is only in instances where your doctor feels it is clinically indicated.

 Your doctor uses intraocular lenses which can be folded to fit through the small incision.
-They then unfold whiten the eye.
+They then unfold within the eye.
 Once the lens is inside the eye is stays in position permanently.

 This type of surgery means your recovery period is dramatically shortened and your eye recovers much quicker than previously.
 Normal activities such as driving, walking and sports can usually be resumed the next day.